zeynepeceyunkul/microservices-demo/README.md

 Docker → Cloud Run → Live Service
 ```

+---

 ## ☁️ Cloud & Serverless

-The application is deployed on Google Cloud Run, which provides:
+The application is deployed entirely on Google Cloud Run, which provides:

 - ✅ Automatic scaling